Savings Rate Calculator

 SR = (Total_Savings / Total_Income) * 100%

 - SR - savings rate

-- Total_Savings - sum of all savings for a given period
+- Total_Savings - the sum of all savings for a given period

-- Total_Income - sum of all revenues for a given period
+- Total_Income - the sum of all revenues for a given period

 What is a good savings rate?

-According to different sources the minimum viable savings rate is 20% per month.
-This amount of savings allows quickly to accumulate enough savings for an emergency fund and accumulate capital for future investments.
+According to different sources, the minimum viable savings rate is 20% per month.
+This amount of savings allows one to quickly accumulate enough savings for an emergency fund and accumulate capital for future investments.

-Of course the higher savings rate the faster you accumulate capital.
-This capital will start to generate interest or dividends which in effect contribute to higher savings potential and accelerate the wealth accumulation.
+Of course, the higher the savings rate, the faster you accumulate capital.
+This capital will start to generate interest or dividends, which in effect, contribute to higher savings potential and accelerate wealth accumulation.